phutares/text_sanitizer/README.md

 ### Print & Keep output
 Just print to the terminal and keep the result of terminal result to the text file for text output handling.

+## SQL
+Go to SQL folder to use that command

 ## Stunning
 Have more steps to ... blah blah.
 I'm so curious in this requirement.
 HOW? just logical?